NC State Veterinary Medicine Mission

 Continuing Education and Public Service: The College of Veterinary Medicine provides important services to the people of North Carolina, such as operating a veterinary hospital, a farm service clinic, and a client consultation service; and it develops many informational programs in continuing education and public service.
 Public service should be viewed as an obligatory responsibility of the veterinary faculty.
 Not only does it benefit animal owners but also the faculty members who are exposed to naturally occurring disease problems that stimulate their teaching and research.

-The College of Veterinary Medicine (CVM) at North Carolina State University (NC State) graduated its first class of veterinary students in 1985, and by 2011 achieved a third place ranking amongst American veterinary colleges according to U.S. News and World Report.
+The College of Veterinary Medicine (CVM) at North Carolina State University (NC State) graduated its first class of veterinary students in 1985.
 Throughout its history, the College’s success has depended on the strength and accomplishments of its faculty, students and staff.
 The College also enjoys unique advantages as a part of a leading land grant institution at NC State, and the close proximity of two world-class research universities – Duke University and University of North Carolina at Chapel Hill (UNC-CH).
-View and download a PDF of the 2014 College Self Study for the AVMA.
+View and download a PDF of the 2020 College Self Study for the AVMA.